-What Taxes Can be Paid with EFTPS?
+Which Taxes Can I Pay with EFTPS?

-- Federal payroll taxes, including FICA tax and withholding for employee federal income tax (Form 941 Employer's Quarterly Federal Tax Return) and Form 944 - Employer's Annual federal Tax Return
+- Federal payroll taxes, including FICA tax and withholding for employee federal income tax (Form 941 Employer's Quarterly Federal Tax Return) and Form 944 - Employer's Annual Federal Tax Return

-- Federal unemployment taxes, (Form 940 - Employer's Annual Federal Unemployment (FUTA)Tax Return
+- Federal unemployment taxes (Form 940 - Employer's Annual Federal Unemployment (FUTA)Tax Return

 - Corporate income taxes (Form 1120 U.S. Corporation Income Tax Return)

 - Estimated taxes for individuals (Form 1040-ES) or for corporations (Form 1120-W)

-- Excise taxes (Form 720)
+- Federal excise taxes (Form 720)

-How do I Enroll in EFTPS?
+How Do I Enroll in EFTPS?

 Existing businesses and individuals can enroll in EFTPS by submitting an online application.

-- Go to the EFTPS website and click on "Enrollment" at the bottom of the screen.
+- Go to the EFTPS website, and click on "Enrollment" at the bottom of the screen.

 - You will need to enter your Employer ID Number (EIN) and the usual business contact information.
 You will receive a PIN number to use as an identifier.